 Using energy costs money.
 The more you use, the more you pay.
-Use the energy calculator and make a list of the top 10 ways your family uses electricity.
-Here is a link to the energy calculator: https://www.energy. gov/energysaver/maps/appliance-energy-calculator
+Use the energy calculator below, to make a list of the top 10 ways your family uses electricity.
 Add the totals to get your average yearly cost for all ten ways.
-Divide the totals to see how much the cost is per month, then per week, and finally per day.
+Divide to see how much the cost is per month, then per week, and finally per day.

-Discuss with your family how you can begin to reduce your use of electric energy each day.
+Discuss with your family how you can start using less energy in the form of electricity each day.

-Then calculate the costs again, using the amount your family agreed on.
+Then calculate the costs again, using the amount your family agreed upon.
 How much did you save per year, month, week, and day?